 - Come early to have time to greet your friends outside before entering the Sanctuary.

 - If you have children, take them to the Education Building as you normally do before the 9:15AM service.
-They will have the normal Sunday School and Children’s Church.
-Pastor Ben will send all Anchor parents more detailed instructions about the children’s ministries and processes we will use that day.
+They will have the normal Sunday School and Children’s Church and Pastor Ben has established safe processes for children in the classrooms and as they move throughout the building.

 - When you enter the Sanctuary, pick up your Sunday bulletin before choosing your seats.